bobbimanners/Applecorn/README.md

 The Applecorn diskette includes all of the example programs which were provided on diskette with COMAL, Forth, Lisp and ISO Pascal.
-The main BCPL diskette, which contains essential tools is also included on the Applecorn diskette.
+The main BCPL diskette, which contains tools that are essential for using the BCPL ROM, is also included on the Applecorn diskette.

 <img src="Applecorn-Collage.png" alt="Applecorn Collage" height="432px" width="768px"/>